civissmith/roku_remote/README.md

 window separated from the Roku-specific functions.
 To maintain some sort of modularity, App.py imports functions from rokulib.py, but calls them within a wrapper function.
 There are a couple of cases where there is no wrapper - just to make reading the code easier.
-If no launchers are found in the launcher config file, the buttons will not be drawn at all.

 **Device Selection Window**